open-telemetry/opentelemetry-specification/specification/resource/semantic_conventions/cloud.md

 | `azure` | Microsoft Azure |
 | `gcp` | Google Cloud Platform |

-`cloud.infrastructure_service` MUST be one of the following or, if none of the listed values apply, a custom value:
+`cloud.infrastructure.service` MUST be one of the following or, if none of the listed values apply, a custom value:

 | Value  | Description |
 |---|---|